quonic/Standalone-PowerShell-Template/readme.md

 1. Copy the files in this repository into a folder
 2. Navigate to that folder
-3. Double click on `DownloadPowerShell.bat`
+3. Double click on `DownloadPowerShell.bat` or run `DownloadPowerShell.ps1` in a PowerShell(version 5.1 or less) session
 4. Wait for PowerShell to download and extract into the `PowerShell\` folder
 5. Double click on `RunExample.bat`
 6. You should see the output of `$PSVersionTable`